 Back in February, I talked about world-building and how I tend to gravitate towards fictional lands that only exist inside my head (and now, my books).
 As a traveler, I love to immerse myself in the local scenes, enjoy the foods, see the architecture, and appreciate the arts.
 I also look for those quiet moments so I can truly take in the place I’m visiting.
 I’ll snap a photo of something seemingly unimportant, but they’re usually the memories that resonate most with me.
-They also are the memories that inspire my worldbuilding, such as my remote Scottish island in Tangled Up in You.
+They also are the memories that inspire my worldbuilding, such as my remote Scottish island in Tangled Up in You (note: the new title is One Stormy Night.)

 Scotland has always drawn me in.
 Something about its history has me fantasizing about it often.
 It's people's pride, the landscapes, bagpipers, the accents, and people like Jamie Fraser (swoon) are alluring, all giving me a ton of ideas for this story.
 In the end, I decided on a forced proximity trope.
 Being thrust into the quiet slowdown of life on a beautiful island meant my two main characters had to face a turning point in both their lives.